NEZNAMY/TAB/.github/description/README.md

 # About
-This folder contains the plugin's description as advertised on various marketplaces which use various syntax's (bbcode, markdown).
+This folder contains the plugin's description as advertised on various marketplaces which use various syntaxes (bbcode, markdown).

-While this is not accurate folder to have this stored in (".github"), it is the closest if we don't want to create a folder for this in the root.
+While this is not an accurate folder to have this stored in (`.github`), it is the closest if we don't want to create a folder for this in the root.

 The file structure of this folder is as following: